citizenwallet/pay-dashboard/public/agreement/Businesses general conditions.md

 ### How Payouts Work

 - Payments received in EURb are recorded in the Business’s account.
-Payouts to the Business’s bank account (in EUR) are processed periodically, subject to the Association’s operational schedule and any applicable fees.
+Payouts to the Business’s registered bank account (provided during sign-up) are made automatically each week, provided the balance exceeds €20.
+Daily payouts are available upon request and acceptance by the Association.
+- The amount of a payout is determined by the balance of EURb held on the Business's accounts.
+- Payouts are made in EUR.

 ### Ensuring Legality